Meet Our Alumni

 Currently, I am in the Edison Engineering Development Program at General Electric, Energy Connections in Salem, Virginia.
 At this location, we build and test converters for wind turbines, solar, and battery storage.
 For my first rotation, I am currently working as a test and validation engineer for the converters, where I ensure software and hardware work together before entering the field.
 In the future, I will also have the opportunity to write software for the controllers of the turbines and card design for the switches in the converters.”

-– Cassie Arenz, M.Eng. in Energy Systems graduate
+– Cassie Arenz, M.Eng. in Energy Systems (Spring 2016)

 “The Energy Systems program stays true to its objective of providing students with holistic insight to the entire picture in regards to the energy challenge, and the skills and knowledge to proffering solutions to different aspects of it.
 The Energy Systems graduate degree program is very flexible, in a good way!
 It allows students to pick the courses and educational paths that align with their interests and background, all within a framework of course.

-I work with TRC Solutions an Engineering, Procurement and Construction firm in the Power Delivery Engineering division.
+I work with TRC Solutions, an Engineering, Procurement and Construction firm in the Power Delivery Engineering division.
 Specifically, I work with the Field Services department as a Commissioning Engineer.
-In my role, I work on Greenfield or Brownfield substation sites upgrading existing stations or installing new stations from the ground up.
-It’s very exciting work in an organization that is ‘committed to solving the challenges of making the Earth a better place to live – community by community and project by project’.”
+In my role, I work on Greenfield or Brownfield substation sites, upgrading existing stations or installing new stations from the ground up.
+It’s very exciting work in an organization that is ‘committed to solving the challenges of making the Earth a better place to live – community by community and project by project.'”

-– Anthony Ekeopara, M.Eng. in Energy Systems graduate
+– Anthony Ekeopara, M.Eng. in Energy Systems (Fall 2016)

 “The Energy Systems program at the University of Illinois Urbana-Champaign provided me with a diverse yet proficient understanding in building energy systems and utilizing renewable energy.
 I was able to gain practical experience by auditing university buildings’ energy use and conducting performance analysis of solar panels recently installed at the University of Illinois.
-I also was a part of Illinois Solar Decathlon team and Illinois Bio-fuels Initiative while on campus, which was a very good learning experience.
+I also was a part of the Illinois Solar Decathlon team and Illinois Bio-fuels Initiative while on campus, which was a very good learning experience.

 Currently I am working as an energy engineer-analyst at Graphet Inc., where I perform energy audits for large-scale industrial and commercial facilities.
 It includes detailed analysis of various systems such as chilled water, steam, data center power and cooling, HVAC, and production and design system-specific energy conservation opportunities.”

-– Harshil Joshi, M.Eng. in Energy Systems graduate
+– Harshil Joshi, M.Eng. in Energy Systems (Fall 2016)

 “If there is one skill that I am most grateful to have acquired through the MEng in Energy Systems program, it is the ability to see energy efficiency from a fundamentally different perspective.
 The problem that most international students – including me – face is to have a narrow perspective on what energy efficiency means.
 I give full credit to this course for teaching me how to think about solving problems by using a combination of solutions.
 From thinking whether solar can solve all energy problems of the world, I started asking if efficient public transportation can solve the problem of carbon emissions in densely populated cities.
 From trying to calculate the capacity of wind power needed to sustain a town on its own, I started asking if relying on wind power alone is in fact a good solution (which I later realized is not).
 The quality of questions that I have asked has changed.
 The questions became more “real world”.